 Animated Historical Imagery

 A dynamic, modern take on traditional historical imagery restoration.
 I believe that colorization can help bring us closer to the past and can add a new dimension of clarity and appreciation to historical imagery.
 Animation when paired with colorization takes this concept to the next level.
-It can help to fully appreciate the reality of the lives of those in each photo I touch.

 Tip: Click or Tap animations to Play/Pause